jamesjuett/examma-ray/README.md

 # examma-ray

-Examma Ray is a system for generating randomized or individualized exams
+Examma Ray is a system for generating randomized or individualized exams.

-You distribute the `.html` files however you want.
-A simple web server that serves static content works just fine, and there are several options for hosting if you don't want to set something up on your own.
-You could even distribute the files directly to students, e.g. in a zip file containing the `frontend.js` bundle as well.
+Each exam is generated as a static HTML file that includes a common javascript bundle.
+You distribute those files to students however you want.
+A simple web server that serves static content works great, and there are several options for hosting if you don't want to set something up on your own.
+You could even distribute the files directly to students, e.g. in a zip file containing the javascript bundle as well.

 Students open the `.html` file and take the exam in their web browser.
 The application is entirely client-side, and does not depend on a server (other than perhaps to originally serve the `.html` and `.js` bundle, if you choose to go that route.).
 As student's work, their answers are automatically backed up to their browser's local storage (as long as they're not using private/incognito mode).
 When students are finished, they click a button to download a `.json` "answers file", which they should submit separately (e.g. via Canvas).